Skip to content

 Avoid caffeine

-How exactly we react to caffeine is very individual.
-But one thing is certain: caffeine blocks the effect of adenosine, a neurotransmitter that "makes us tired".
-So if we have caffeine in our bodies, it is harder for us to fall asleep and stay in deep sleep phases.
+How exactly we react to caffeine varies greatly from person to person.
+One thing is certain: caffeine blocks the effects of adenosine, a neurotransmitter that "makes us sleepy."
+So, if we have caffeine in our bodies, it's harder for us to fall asleep and stay in deep sleep phases.

-This is exactly what a study confirms: Subjects consumed caffeine at different times before going to bed.
-Compared to the control group, all test subjects showed a measurable sleep disturbance - even if caffeine consumption had occurred six hours previously.
+This is exactly what a study confirms: Subjects consumed caffeine at different times before bedtime.
+Compared to the control group, all subjects experienced measurable sleep disturbances – even when caffeine consumption occurred six hours previously.

 It is therefore better not to consume any caffeinated drinks after 2 p.m. - or even to avoid them completely.